KRTirtho/KRTirtho/README.md

 A flutter developer, frontend developer & backend developer
 -----------------------------------------------------------

-Backend, frontend, mobile, desktop applications are my golden spot.
-I can develop/have developed multiple application regarding these technology stacks.
-Recently, I've started working on MicroController programming with Arduino too & looking forward to learn more about backend (Go) & system level programming (Rust & C++)
-* 🌍  I'm based in Bangladesh
+Frontend developer who's weapon of choice is Flutter and for Millie attacks, I use NextJS.

+* 🌍  Ever hear of Bangladesh?
+It's a country in South Asia.
+I'm from there
 * 🖥️  See my portfolio at [krtirtho.varcel.com (WIP)](http://www.youtube.com/watch?v=dQw4w9WgXcQ)
-* ✉️  You can contact me at [krtirtho@gmail.com](mailto:krtirtho@gmail.com)
-* 🚀  I'm currently working on [Spotube](http://github.com/KRTirtho/spotube)
+* 🚀  I'm currently working on [Fl-Query](http://github.com/KRTirtho/fl-query)
-* 🧠  I'm learning Go (backend)
+* 🧠  I'm learning nothing.
+Exam's killing me
-* 🤝  I'm open to collaborating on flutter, react, nextjs, vue, nodejs, nestjs, supabase etc projects
-* ⚡  Fun Fact: Did you know JSON is a valid syntax in YAML?
-Since YAML is an extension of JSON, its specification supports JSON syntax too All of the YAML parsers are able parse JSON used inside a YAML file
+* ⚡  Fun Fact: There's no Web 3.
+It's just a marketing term.
+The closest to web 3 is the [fediverse](https://fediverse.party/)

 ### Skills